xrenaa/Music-Dance-Video-Synthesis/README.md

 The noisy part(20 videos):
 https://drive.google.com/file/d/1pZ3JszX7393dQwm6x6bxxbiKb0wLIJGE/view?usp=sharing

-To use the dataset, please refer the notebook "dataset/usage_dataset.ipynb"

 To support further study, we also provide other collected data which is not used in the paper(limit to time),